RIOT-OS/RIOT/doc/memos/rdm4.md

 as few features as possible - ideally one - are show-cased in the application).
-If an example is extensive enough to provide an acceptable level of coverage, they can be provided alternatively to a stand-alone test application, but it shall not be main motivation to provide an example or for a show-case in an example.
+If an example is extensive enough to provide an acceptable level of coverage, they can be provided alternatively to a stand-alone test application, but it must not be main motivation to provide an example or to provide a feature show-case in a given example.

 To allow for easy testing of an example it is recommended to provide a comprehensive [pexpect] script that may utilize the [testrunner] library.